sentientazure/superblogdocs/13_author_profiles/02_python_3_about.md

     description = models.TextField(null=True, blank=True)
 ```

 The `user` field is a One To One field with the `User` model.
-This is because a user only has one profile and one "description".
+This is because a user only has one profile, and a profile belongs only to a single user.
+Here we're only adding one field to the profile, the "`description`" field.
+Although feel free to add additional fields that you want your users' profiles to have.
+Like interests and contact information maybe.

 The `description` field is a `TextField`.
 We're making it optional so not every user has to have a description.
 We make it optional by setting `null=True`, and `blank=True`.

 `null=True` allows a `Profile` object in the database to have an empty `description` field. `blank=True` sets the `description` field as not required for forms.